Kyoto Koka University ロゴ

 An “Advanced Course in Dental Hygiene” is being planned to be established for one more year of study after graduation from the junior college.
 Recommended for those who want to learn professionally and advance their careers.

-Possibility of obtaining a four-year university qualification (bachelor's degree)
+Obtaining a four-year university qualification (bachelor's degree)

 A bachelor's degree (Oral Health Sciences) is available by continuing on to the Advanced Course in Dental Hygiene.
 It can greatly broaden your future career path, including employment in companies, large hospitals, educational and research institutions, and graduate school.